o1-labs/proof-systems/arrabiata/README.md

 X^2 - Y` and for each witness, generates random values, and make an IVC proof at the end.

+You can also activate logging which contains benchmarking by using the environment variable `RUST_LOG=debug`.

 ### Run tests

 ```